boltops-tools/terraspace-docs/backend-config/statefile-approaches.md

 In the beginning, teams who are starting off with Terraform state might use approach #1, one statefile to rule them all.
 On its face, the approach is simple.

 However, it is fraught with a huge caveat.
-It is possible that `terraform apply` intended only development resources, unintentionally affect production resources, including accidental deletion.
+It is possible that `terraform apply` intended only for development resources, unintentionally affect production resources, including accidental deletion.
 There is no clear isolation between development and production resources.
 You essentially have all your eggs in on-basket.
 The single statefile for everything is strongly not recommended for this reason.
 Here's an example of the setup with terraspace anyway:

 config/backend.rb